Skip to main content

 Next steps

-Once the CLI is installed and your machine is authenticated, perform the following actions to run your AppSec Program with the Conviso Platform:
+Once the AST is installed and your machine is authenticated, perform the following actions to run your AppSec Program with the Conviso Platform:

 Other installation commands